Age won't determine when I retire, says Messi

 “I hope to keep playing for a while longer, because that’s what I enjoy.
 When the time comes, I will surely find the path to what fulfils me and what I like, and a new role.”

-Messi missed Argentina's friendlies against El Salvador and Costa Rica in the United States this month due to a hamstring injury. – REUTERS
+Messi missed Argentina’s friendlies against El Salvador and Costa Rica in the United States in March due to a hamstring injury.

+While retirement might not be on the horizon for Messi, Brazil striker Richarlison has admitted that he experienced depression and almost quit football after his country’s quarter-final loss to Croatia at the 2022 World Cup.

+Richarlison, who plays for Tottenham Hotspur, said in September that he would seek psychological help after he was photographed crying on the bench when he was substituted during Brazil’s 5-1 thrashing of Bolivia in a 2026 World Cup qualifier.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now